 Skip to main content

-Skills are Markdown files that teach Agent new capabilities.
-They let you share your expertise, preferred patterns, and specialized knowledge with Agent so it produces better, more consistent results - especially for things it wouldn’t know how to do well on its own.
+Skills teach Agent new capabilities.
+They let you share your expertise, preferred patterns, and specialized knowledge with Agent so it produces better, more consistent results.

 Why skills matter

-Every time you build with Agent, you create useful context - solutions to problems, design decisions, framework preferences.
+Every time you build with Agent, you create useful context such as solutions to problems, design decisions, or framework preferences.
 But that context disappears when the chat ends.
 Skills preserve it.
 A GSAP animation skill teaches Agent how to use a specific library correctly.
 A design system skill ensures it applies your exact colors and spacing rules.
 A bug fix skill captures a solution so Agent doesn’t repeat the same mistake.
 Tasks that were previously inconsistent become reliable.
 Skills are also an open standard.
-They work with any agent - not just Replit Agent - so you can carry them between tools.
+They work with any agent, including Replit Agent, so you can carry them between tools.

 • GSAP React — Teaches Agent scroll-triggered animations, text reveals, and SVG path drawing